popstas/transmission-cli/README.md

 Commands `weburg-download`, `weburg-series-add`, interacts only with weburg.net and not requests to Transmission or InfluxDb.

+#### About torrent duplicates
+By default, `transmission-cli` prevents send stats to InfluxDB when you have torrents with same names in your Transmission, because it make stats about these torrents wrong.
+If it not matters for you, you can use `allow-duplicates` option in config.
+When `allow-duplicates: true` defined in config, transmission-cli will allow to stats-send with duplicates and don't ask to remove duplicates after `torrent-add` command.

 #### Transmission
 If you want to make commands `torrent-*` working, you should enable remote access in Transmission and add host, port, username, password if it not defaults.